CUH Logo

 Medication

-In order to improve recovery of erections, you can start a medication to help improve the penile blood supply, Cialis (tadalafil) 5mg once per day.
+To improve recovery of erections, you can start a medication to help improve the penile blood supply, Cialis (tadalafil) 5mg once per day.
 These tablets can cause some side effects, such as facial flushing, dizziness, low blood pressure, stomach discomfort or muscle ache.
-They should not be taken if you have a known allergy to it, or are taking other medicines containing nitrates (e.g., angina spray).
-However, they do not work if a non-nerve sparing operation has been performed.
-You should have a discussion with your surgeon whether this would be beneficial.
+They should not be taken if you have a known allergy to it, or are taking other medicines containing nitrates (eg GTN spray used for angina).
+However, they will not work if you have had non-nerve sparing procedure performed (if you are unsure, please speak with your specialist nurse).

 Vacuum device